nazhiba/my-notes-info/README.md

 # my-notes-info
 ini adalah note saya mengenai semua eror yang pernah saya alami

+<h3>17 July 2025</h3>
+<h6>Problem</h6>
+Some files that are already tracked in the repository (such as configuration or profile files) need to be modified locally to store session data or credentials.
+However, these local changes must not be committed back to the repository.
+Using `.gitignore` does not solve this issue, as it is only effective for files that have never been tracked by Git.

+<h6>Solved</h6>
+The solution is to use a Git command to mark already-tracked files so that their local changes are ignored.
+The command used is:

+`git update-index --assume-unchanged <file-name>`

+This instructs Git to no longer monitor changes to these files in the local working directory.
+As a result, the local version of the file containing sensitive data can persist without the risk of being committed.

+To revert this and have Git track changes to the file again, use the command:

+`git update-index --no-assume-unchanged <file-name>`

 <h3>14 July 2025</h3>
 <h6>Problem</h6>
 The application experienced periodic crashes (<code>caught signal: 11</code>) after running for extended periods, indicating a memory leak or instability within the Puppeteer-controlled browser instance.
 The session refresh mechanism, intended to keep the session alive, introduced further complications: it would either destroy the session entirely (forcing a re-login) or redirect to an incorrect page after the refresh.